automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

 To build a docker image see the file `research/Dockerfile`.

-## Unit Tests
+# Unit Tests

+Please consider adding unit tests when adding or editing code.
+Any contributions to increase existing code coverage is greatly appreciated.

 Unit tests are located in the `app/tests` directory.
-The tests are written using [QUnit](https://api.qunitjs.com/) and [Sinon.js](https://sinonjs.org/).
+The tests are written for [QUnit](https://api.qunitjs.com/).
+The mocking library [Sinon.js](https://sinonjs.org/) is included as well to facilitate unit test creation.

 To run the tests, start a development server and append `/tests` to the url (e.g. `http://localhost:8080/tests`).

 This will load the QUnit tests, run them, and display the results.

-Please consider adding unit tests when adding or updating code.
-Any contributions to increase existing code coverage is greatly appreciated.
+To add new unit tests, add or edit an existing test script.
+If adding a new script, make sure to include it in `app/tests/index.html` via an HTML `script` tag so the new script is included.

+This isn't always possible, but ideally, each test assertion should complete execution within 10ms.

 # Coding Style